powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 The basename is determined from the parameters, or the basename of the export data source or the main network name.

-As an example, you can export one of the test configurations that has been provided by ENTSO-E. It is available in the cgmes-conformity module of the powsybl-core repository.
+As an example, you can export one of the test configurations that have been provided by ENTSO-E. It is available in the cgmes-conformity module of the powsybl-core repository.
 If you run the following code:

 ```java
 Network cgmNetwork = Network.read(CgmesConformity1Catalog.microGridBaseCaseAssembled().dataSource());